sstaempfli/squirrysflat/README.md

-# hciapp
+# Squirry's Flat
-Hi-Fi Prototype for HCI project
+Hi-Fi Prototype for Squirry's Flat

 How to access App:
 - Install Expo Mobile App from App Store